mariaonoeva/stat-repo/freq/script.md

 Below is the most common output from ANOVA.
 Once again I violate perhaps all conditions that can be violated but who cares. p-value is small, so we reject H0 that all groups are equal.
-But it only means that at least one is different but which one?
-And what is the relation between other variables?

 ``` r
 e1_df$rating1 <- as.numeric(e1_df$rating1)